The consent rails

 One infrastructure layer.

 Filed February 23, 2026.
-11 independent claims.
+11 claims.
 The system makes consent mathematically binding — not a promise, a proof.

 Cryptographic Consent Token